funktor/funktor.github.io/_posts/2025-08-29-custom-softmax-extension-pytorch.markdown

 )
 ```
 To build the C++ files in Ubuntu using setup.py, we can run the following command to build wheel files (similar command for MacOS too): `python3 setup_ubuntu.py bdist_wheel`<br/><br/>
 This will create the wheel file with the package name and version inside the `dist` folder.
-To install the wheel file run pip install as follows: `python3 -m pip install dist/*.whl`<br/><br/>
+To install the wheel file run pip install command as follows: `python3 -m pip install dist/*.whl`<br/><br/>
 This will install the python package in the site-packages folder.
 Once installed, you can use it in your Python code by importing `extension_cpp`.
 Following example shows how to use the above custom softmax operator.<br/><br/>
 ```python
 # File name : mytest.py